Koverse/documentation/docs/source/devguide.rst

 Koverse now supports the Apache Spark SQL via a set of native Koverse Spark SQL APIs that let the user query structured data as a distributed dataset (RDD).
 This makes it easy to run SQL queries.

-See the :ref:`Installing Addons` section for information about building an addon that contains a class that uses the Koverse Spark SQL API.
+See the :ref:`Addons` section for information about building an addon that contains a class that uses the Koverse Spark SQL API.

 The following is a high-level outline of the Koverse Spark SQL API framework: